Ultra wide angle lens: Development

+Features

 Larger depth of field (DOF)

-The DOF afforded by an ultra wide-angle lens is very great.
+The depth of field afforded by an ultra-wide angle lens is very great.
 Therefore, the photographer has the ability to keep much or almost all of the scene in focus, with respect to the hyperfocal distance of the lens.

 Better aperture setting

 Thanks to the small focal length, these lenses can shoot longer exposures without fear of camera shake in the image.
 (In longer lenses camera shake is multiplied by the zoom factor, but in shorter lenses it is much less apparent).
 This means that the photographer can afford to use a much smaller aperture if they choose, and still retain a balanced image.

-Undesirable objects
+Framing challenges

-With such a large visual angle, it can be very difficult at times to keep undesired objects such as light sources out of the image.
+With such an expansive angle of view and consequent coverage, it can be very difficult to keep undesired objects, such as light sources or even the photographer's fingers or feet, out of the image.
 However this does not always pose a problem, as even the sun in a photograph takes up such a small amount of space that its presence can often have little negative impact on the overall composition.
+Sources of light may induce internal reflections, rendered as lens flare, which may or may not be desired.